bacontime/rpg/encounters/dungeonchef.md

 If the pot of liquid is dumped into the fire
 : The fire is extinguished, smoke and steam fill the room.
 Treat the smoke like a [stinking cloud](https://roll20.net/compendium/dnd5e/Stinking%20Cloud#content) (*Lasts up to 1 minute, dispersed by wind.
 Obscures the area [No AoO; eassy to hide, but no sneak attack; can't do checks based on vision.].
-Each creature within the cloud at the start of the turn must CON save or spend its action that turn retching.*).
+Each creature within the cloud at the start of the turn must CON save (DC 12) or spend its action that turn retching.*).
 The hag eats this nasty stuff on the reg, so she is immune to the retching effect.

+If the PCs drink some of the Hag's Stanky Soup
+: If no ingredients have been added, then the drinker must make a DC 12 CON check or spend their next round retching.
+If tasty ingredients have been added, then the drinker must still make the CON check; but on a sucess, the drinker will also heal 2d4+2, as with a healing potion.

 If the goblin is freed.
-: Crunchwrap Supreme will be extremely grately, dig deep into her pockets, and give the PCs her most valued treasure as thanks for her rescue.
+: Crunchwrap Supreme will be extremely grateful, dig deep into her pockets, and give the PCs her most valued treasure as thanks for her rescue.
 (Roll below to see what her valued treasure is.)
 Then unless the PCs want her to stick around, she will scurry away through a crack in the walls.
-The crack looks much too small to fit

 Crunchwrap's treasures (1d6):
 1. "This Bottle of Weird Blood!"
 (Potion of Healing 2d4+2)
 2. "The King of All Earthworms!" (an ordinary earthworm, not magic, not even unusually large)
 3. "Weird Shiny Rocks!"
 (30 GP)
-4. "A Pile of Gold!"
-(A chunk of Pyrite, negligible value)
+4. "A Pile of Gold!" (chunk of pyrite, negligible value)
 5. "My Special Sauce!"
 (1 pound of goblin earwax, astoundingly sticky)
-6. "The Sword of the Goblin Queen" (A hand-made shank, deals 1d4 piercing.)
+6. "The Sword of the Goblin Queen" (hand-made shank, deals 1d4 piercing.)
+5. "A Huge Gemstone" (chunk of ambergris)
+6. "Uh...
+This Dead Rat?" (half a dead rat)

-## Loot
+## Possible Loot Summary

+- The poisonous flowers growing in the walls.
+- The Hag's nasty soup.
+- The Hag's cooking pot and utensils (decent quality, worth 2 GP)
+- Whatever in the goblin's pockets.